UDL-TF/DodgeballAirblastImprover/README.md

 - High-speed dodgeball rockets can "skip" reflect checks
 - Players experience phantom misses and inconsistent timing

-UDLUltra **undoes these limitations** without modifying the engine.
+This plugin **undoes these limitations** without modifying the engine.

 ---

-## Feature Stack (UDLUltra)
+## Feature Stack

-UDLUltra is composed of five independent systems that stack together:
+This plugin is composed of five independent systems that stack together:

 1. **Grace Window on Timing** (Micro-Latency Buffer)
 2. **Target Bias Assistance** (Lock-On Favoring)